graumannm/ObjectLocationRepresentations/README.md

 All analyses were conducted using Matlab 2018b and were also tested on Matlab2016a, Matlab2017b and Matlab2020b.
 Additionally, it has been tested on the following operating systems: CentOS Linux, MacOS Mojave version 10.14.6, MacOS Big Sur version 11.1, Windows 10.

-The data, results and figure folder can be found [here](https://osf.io/7zswn/?view_only=db183dde8f4b406aaba5dfc0dd0ae67d) for a single EEG and fMRI demo subject.
+The data, results and figure folders can be found [here](https://osf.io/7zswn/?view_only=db183dde8f4b406aaba5dfc0dd0ae67d) for a single EEG and fMRI demo subject.

 ## Requirements